AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 ## Takeaway

-An attack may find one allowed version of April's photo that fools the classifier.
+An attack may find one allowed input that fools the classifier.
 If it does, the robustness claim is false.
-If it does not, other versions remain untested.
+If it does not, other allowed inputs remain untested.
 Certification makes the stronger claim: **every image in the defined set** keeps the required prediction.